adetokunbo/challengehub.app/_posts/en/2019-08-12-first-two-classes.md

 ### Class 2

-From the 2nd class, the teacher typically chooses to make use of automatic pairing so that students are in a position to help each other during discussion through a process known as *peer instruction*.
+From the 2nd class, the teacher typically chooses to make use of pairing so that students are in a position to help each other during discussion through a process known as *peer instruction*.

 Although not required, one useful tip is to distribute blank paper and have students fold it into thirds then write their name on one side so that the teacher can quickly identify those with whom one-to-one discussion is desired, or can cross-reference a name with a real-time view of that student’s progress during the class.